SaGa: Emerald Beyond: Development

-Planning for Emerald Beyond began in 2016, following the completion of SaGa: Scarlet Grace.
-Production started the following year.
+Planning for Emerald Beyond began in 2016, after the completion of SaGa: Scarlet Grace.
 Multiple SaGa veterans returned to work on the game, including series creator Akitoshi Kawazu as director and lead writer, and Masanori Ichikawa as producer.
 Production was assisted by Opus Studio and Cattle Call.
 After taking a minimalist design approach with Scarlet Grace, Kawazu wanted to build upon that foundation with more explicit story elements and refinements to the gameplay.
 These adjustments included greater exploration, and the removal of in-combat healing.
 After finalizing the game's design, full production began in 2018 after work finished on Scarlet Graces expanded version Ambitions.
-Production was slowed due to both other parallel SaGa projects, and the impact of the COVID-19 pandemic.
+Production was slowed both due to other parallel SaGa projects, and the impact of the COVID-19 pandemic.

 The team's aim was to take the basic structure of Scarlet Grace, which was well received, and expand and refine it for Emerald Beyond.
 The combat designer was Tomokazu Shibata, who had worked on Unlimited Saga (2002) and acted as battle director for Kingdom Hearts III (2019).
-He described the combat system as having been completely redesigned despite carrying over its basic structure from Scarlet Grace while wanting to evolve the combat system rather than replicate it.
-They also wanted to incorporate elements from earlier SaGa titles, such as the combination attacks first featured in SaGa Frontier (1997).
+He described the combat system as having been completely redesigned despite carrying over its basic structure from Scarlet Grace, wanting to evolve the combat system rather than replicate it.
+The team also wanted to incorporate elements from earlier SaGa titles, such as the combination attacks first featured in SaGa Frontier (1997).
+The "Showstopper" attacks were implemented based on feedback from Scarlet Grace, taking inspiration from times in basketball where an "ace player" changes the outcome of a match.
 While Kawazu often gave specific instructions on mechanics to include or remove, the battle design was otherwise left to Shibata's team.
-For the combat adjustment and final debugging during the last stages of development, the team used artificial intelligence to assist them as it would have taken equivalent human workers many times longer to check over the game's many scripted battles.
-The team found the AI useful, though Shibata noted there were difficulties prioritising game mechanics.
+For the combat adjustment and final debugging during the last stages of development, the team used artificial intelligence to assist them as it would have taken equivalent human workers many times longer due to the game's many scripted battles.
+The team found the AI useful, though Shibata noted there were difficulties getting the AI to prioritise which game mechanics to check.